lukso-network/lsp-smart-contracts/docs/LSP1UniversalReceiverDelegateVaultInit.md

 *Fabian Vogelsteller, Yamen Merhi, Jean Cavallera*

-> Proxy Implementation of contract writing the received LSP7 and LSP8 assets into your Vault using        the LSP5-ReceivedAsset standard and removing the sent assets.
+> Deployable Proxy Implementation of contract writing the received LSP7 and LSP8 assets into your Vault using        the LSP5-ReceivedAsset standard and removing the sent assets.